shaik1002/biggitlabbomb/doc/user/project/import/index.md

 - **Reassigned to** - Your full name and username on the GitLab instance.
 - **Reassigned by** - The full name and username of your colleague or manager that performed the import.

-#### Reject contribution reassignment

-If you receive an email asking you to confirm reassignment of contributions to yourself and you don't recognize or you notice mistakes in this information:
+If you don't recognize or you notice mistakes in this information, do not proceed and turn to a trusted colleague or your manager.

-1. Do not proceed at all or reject the contribution reassignment.
-1. Talk to a trusted colleague or your manager.

 #### Security considerations

 You must review the reassignment details of any reassignment request very carefully.
 If you were not already informed about this process by a trusted colleague or your manager, take extra care.

-Rather than accept any reassignments that you have any doubts about:

-1. Don't act on the emails.
+Rather than accept any reassignments that you have any doubts about, talk to a trusted colleague or your manager and don't act on the emails.
-1. Talk to a trusted colleague or your manager.

 Accept reassignments only from the users that you know and trust.
 Reassignment of contributions is permanent and cannot be undone.
 Accepting the reassignment might cause contributions to be incorrectly attributed to you.